nafur/pydelta/docs/modes.rst

 Let elimination
 ---------------
 With ``--mode-let-elimination`` only mutators that remove let binders are enabled, namely :class:`pydelta.mutators_core.PassLetElimination` and :class:`pydelta.mutators_core.PassLetSubstitution`.
+If sometimes is useful to combine this mode with ``--run-unchecked`` to skip checking entirely and quickly eliminate all let binders.

 Reduction only
 --------------